-Fig. 14: LED signals on the upper side of the sensor
+Fig. 22: LED signals on the upper side of the sensor

-The LEDs PWR A, PWR B and TAPE signal the status in a static manner.
+The LEDs PWR A, PWR B signal the status in a static manner.
 They are either turned on or off.
 The LED RUN flashes, with the frequency depending on the operating status.
-The LED ERR has three possible states: Off, regular flashing and irregular flashing.
+The LED ERR has three possible states: Off, regular flashing.
+The LED TAPE also knows three possible states: off, on and irregular flashing.

 Each state has a meaning regarding whether an error occurred and how serious the error is.